dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w014-schemas/IpldSchemas.md

 ## Provenance

-Basically answers where did the current `PulseContents` come from.
+Basically answers where did the current snapshot of the `Dmz` come from.

 A `StateTreeNode` is used to provide an overlay tree to separate the covenant defined knowledge from the activity that the system operations generate while tending to the covenants intentions.